Holistic Decision Making Workshop

 Location: Castlemaine, Victoria (1.5hrs by train from Melbourne)

 Facilitators: Dan Palmer & James Andrews

-This workshop is not a sit back and soak it up affair.
-It involves exploring and articulating what matters most in the various aspects of your life (personal, business etc).
-By coming prepared to engage and share, you will improve your focus and clarity of purpose as well as learn how to steer directly into the space you most deeply want to be in, and stay there.
+Be warned though – this workshop is not a sit back and soak it up affair.
+You will not only hear about this approach.
+You will practice it, repeatedly, with much friendly feedback.
+You will explore and articulate what matters most in the various aspects of your life.
+You will improve your focus and clarity of purpose as well as learn how to steer directly into the space you most deeply want to be in, and stay there.

 This workshop will cover:

 - The entire approach clearly explained using examples from the facilitators lives, games and practical exercises.